ismail-yilmaz/Bobcat/README.md

 - **Emoji Support:** Can display color emojis (depending on the font).
 - **Colorful Experience:** Supports 16, 256, and 24-Bit colors, xterm's dynamic colors feature, and even recognizes CMY and CMYK color spec formats.
 - **Powerful search engine:** Bobcat has a powerful search & highlight engine called `Finder`.
 It can do case sensitive/insensitive and regexp based searchs in both visible page and scrollaback buffer.
 It can navigate the found strings in both directions.
 Furthermore, it has a [harvester](#bobcat-finder-harvester) that lets the user harvest the found text in regexp search mode and export them as a `csv` files.
 So, for example if you need to search for url patterns in the terminal's buffer, you can simply pass your url regexp pattern to `Finder` and let it "reap" and export the matched patterns to a file.
 Wait, there is more!
 While doing this, `Finder` can keep the horizontal order intact; namely it can "map" the found strings as/is.
 This can come in handy, say, if you need to reap a table, or an output that has a certain line pattern.
 - **Linkify anything:** Bobcat has a module called `Linkifier` that let's you convert any text into clickable hyperlinks, using a regexp pattern match.
 Each terminal profile can have its own linkifier configuration and each can scan for more than one pattern.
+- **Smart text selection:** Bobcat let's user configure their own text (word) selection pattern(s).
+Once again, the setting is per-profile and multiple patterns can be defined at once.

 - **Performance:** Reasonably fast and less memory-hungry.